Neutropenia Tip Sheet

 You may receive a growth factor to stimulate neutrophil production.
 This is a man-made version of a natural hormone that causes the body to produce more neutrophils.
 It is given by an injection just under the skin.
 There are a few growth factors available in the United States: filgrastim (Neupogen®), pegfilgrastim (Neulasta®) and sargramostim (Leukine®).

 Even the best hand washers can end up with an infection.
 An infection in a neutropenic patient is an emergency!
 If you notice any signs or symptoms of infection, you should call your doctor right away - even if it is the middle of the night.
+You will likely need to have blood work drawn and other testing to look for any source of infection.
+It is important to receive antibiotics in a timely fashion since your body is immunocompromised and unable to fight some infections on its own.
 Make sure you know how to reach someone when the office is closed!

 Signs and symptoms of infection to look for:

 - Check your temperature twice a day or if you feel feverish.
-If your temperature is above 100.4, call your doctor right away.
+If your temperature is 100.4 or higher, call your doctor right away.

 - Do not take acetaminophen (Tylenol) or aspirin to reduce the fever without talking to your doctor first.